hubotio/hubot/docs/scripting.md

     catch err
       robot.emit('error', err, response)
 ```

 In this example, the middleware checks to see if the listener has been executed in the last 1,000ms.
-If so, the middleware intercepts and calls `done` immediately, preventing the listener callback from being called.
+If it has, the middleware `done` immediately, preventing the listener callback from being called.
 If the listener is allowed to execute, the middleware attaches a `done` handler so that it can record the time the listener *finished* executing.

 This example also shows how listener-specific metadata can be leveraged to create very powerful extensions: a script developer can use the rate limiting middleware to easily rate limit commands at different rates by just adding the middleware and setting a listener option.